 “You can’t expect to marry someone rich, or even that you’ll marry at all,” she often told us.
 “You’ve got to be ready to handle whatever comes along, all by yourself.
 Then, if you happen to be lucky enough to have someone to help you, all the better.
 But if not, you’ll still be okay.”

-She also made sure we mastered everyday practicalities: things like how to make your own clothes, wax a floor by hand, use correct grammar, wash windows using vinegar and newspapers, behave properly in all situations, sleep with a headful of plastic rollers, and make an effective (though hideous-looking) face masque from Fuller’s earth.
+Mom also made sure we mastered everyday practicalities, things like how to make your own clothes, wax a floor by hand, use correct grammar, wash windows using vinegar and newspapers, behave properly in all situations, sleep with a headful of plastic rollers, and make an effective (though hideous-looking) face masque from Fuller’s earth.

 And, like any good mom, she provided us with helpful guidelines for getting through life:

 “Stand on your own two feet.”

 “Don’t sell yourself short.”

 “When you have a problem that needs solving, tell everyone you know.
 Somebody will have a solution.”